The Magic Order: Television series adaptation

-Deadline reported that Netflix has given The Magic Order a series order with James Wan and Lindsey Beer attached as executive producers, Beer will also serve as the series' showrunner and Wan will direct the pilot.
+Deadline Hollywood reported that Netflix has given The Magic Order a series order with James Wan and Lindsey Beer attached as executive producers, Beer will also serve as the series' showrunner and Wan will direct the pilot.
 However, On October 9, 2020, it was reported that Netflix chose not to move forward with the series due to the COVID-19 pandemic, but "hopes to revisit The Magic Order as a TV series in the future."
 In May 2021, it was announced that the series "is back in active development."